shashank52/expensify-app/readme.md

 # Expensify

 A project that help users to track expenses.
-User can add, edit, delete their expenses and also search their prvious expenses using various sorting options.
+User can add, edit, delete their expenses and also search their previous expenses using various sorting options.

 Deployed on Heroku: [Expensify](https://react-expensify-shaks.herokuapp.com/)